y-scope/clp-loglib-py/README.md

 To run the unit tests run:
    `python -m unittest -bv`

-Note the baseline comparison logging handler and the CLP handler both get unique timestamps.
+Note: the baseline comparison logging handler and the CLP handler both get unique timestamps.
 It is possible for these timestamps to differ, which will result in a test reporting a false positive error.